techleadhd/photoroom/README.md

 ## 3. Run PhotoRoom

-Open Terminal and go to your PhotoRoom project folder.
-Replace the example paths below with your own folder paths.
-No separate installation commands or environment activation are needed.
+In Terminal, go to your PhotoRoom folder.
+Replace the example paths below with your own folder paths:

 ```bash
 cd "/path/to/PhotoRoom"